Questions? Call or text anytime 📞 818-446-9627

 1. The "One Trusted Source" Rule

 Choose one and only one evidence-based, reputable source for medical information online (like the American Academy of Pediatrics' HealthyChildren.org).
-If your question can't be answered there, it's time to move to the next step.
+If question can't be answered there, it's time to move to the next step.

 2. The "Call the Nurse Line" Rule